Some courses displayed may not be offered every year.

 Introduction to genetics.
 Mendel's laws, structure, replication and expression of DNA, linkage and chromosomal aberrations, mutation and recombination, concepts of genetic variability, quantitative and populationgenetics.

-Prerequisite: MCDB 1A with a grade of C or better.
+Prerequisite: MCDB 1A, 1B, EEMB 2 and EEMB 3 all with a grade of C- or better.

-Prerequisite: MCDB 1A; and EEMB 2 and MCDB 1B, or Geology 2 and 3; Completion of all listed prerequisites with a grade of C- or better.
+Prerequisite: MCDB 1A, MCDB 1B, EEMB 2 and EEMB 3 or EARTH 2 and 3; Completion of all listed prerequisites with a grade of C- or better.

 A foundation course concerning the mechanisms of evolution at micro- and macroevolutionary levels, and interpretation of the resulting patterns of adaptation and organic diversity.